In Lists

 Using Semicolons in Lists

-At the Comicon conference, I met Jeanne, from Dallas, Texas; James, from Bend, Oregon; and Stacey, from Bangor, Maine.
+At the Sigma Nursing Conference, I met Juan Pablo from Dallas, Texas; Rayvon from Bend, Oregon; and Sylvia from Bangor, Maine.

 Because the items in the series contain commas themselves, it would be confusing to add more commas to the situation.
 In this particular instance, the semicolon separates the items in a series.